 It helps educationally that Malaysia was once a British colony as the level of English here is much higher than Thailand.
 Most people speak a reasonable amount of English here, especially if they work in white-collar jobs.

-In terms of cost we pay less than the cost of one-child in full-time nursery in the UK for two-kids at International school and day-care for my younger son in the afternoons.
+In terms of cost, we pay less than the cost of one child in a full-time nursery in the UK for two-kids at International school and day-care for my younger son in the afternoons.

-Based off the discussions with other expats on the cost and quality of education in Thailand, then it is of course a foregone conclusion that Malaysia wins on the education front.
+Based on the discussions with other expats on the cost and quality of education in Thailand, then it is, of course, a foregone conclusion that Malaysia wins on the education front.

 It’s hard to beat eating the amazing tastes of Thai market food that costs less than $1!

 Even still the bonus for Malaysia is the rich mixture of the three nationalities of Chinese, Indian and Malay dishes.

 Part of the reason for me stacking on 6-7 kilos during the first year in Malaysia is due to the tasty food here.
 I have written before about why eating Roti Canai and Won ton mee are some of the reasons for my weight gain and why I attempted to lose 6 kg last year.

 Both countries have a good selection of Western food too.
 Each week in Malaysia I still enjoy a steak Guinness pie, fish and chips or pizza, alongside mostly traditional Chinese and Malay dishes.

 Overall though if I had to choose between Thailand and Malaysia for food, I would pick Thailand.